I am a generalist iOS developer with an emphasis on UX implementation and design. I’ve shipped 8 apps as a lead developer.

 I love being motivated by fast, product-focused iteration, talented designers, and crazy deadlines.

-I’ve worked for three startup companies, most recently Polyvore, which was acquired by Yahoo (now Verizon Media).
+I’ve worked at four startup companies, most recently TRASH, an early stage ML-based video editing mobile app startup.
+Before that I worked at Polyvore, which was acquired by Yahoo (now Verizon Media).

 At Polyvore/Yahoo, I collaborated with a small team to develop experimental iPhone apps in the categories of fashion, social networking, and personal finance.
 Each app went from design to shipping product in two to three months, followed by several rounds of iteration driven by UXR and analytics.